erabhishekdwevedi/spa-frameworks/react/tutorials/Readme.md

 ### Passing props or values to a Component

+In this case, we have *Hero component* which accepts heading and description , we will access this Hero component in Page Component and pass required heading and description from Page Component itself.

 * Hero Image Component
 ```
 import React, { Component } from 'react';